 Four-year-old Gohan is already doing algebra because his mother is expecting him to study and get adult priorities together in lieu of a childhood.
 As Gohan grows up, more adult responsibilities are thrown onto him, and along the way, he gains an abusive teacher who beats him for being "a thug" in a filler episode, and adults treat him as a threat because he is half Saiya-Jin.

 While Goku can be forgiven for the first time he is taken from Gohan, for the rest of the series, Goku chooses to be M.I.A. from Gohan's life.
 Goku is given chance after chance to stay at home and raise Gohan, but outside of training for the Androids and the Cell Games, Goku takes no interest in raising Gohan, and all Chi-Chi can do is dump more pressure and responsibility onto him.
-Piccolo steps in as a surrogate father and does more to raise the boy than his parents, leading him to also being Pan's main grandparent once Gohan starts a family.
+Piccolo steps in as a surrogate father and does more to raise the boy than his parents, leading him to also be Pan's main grandparent once Gohan starts a family.

-Goku chooses to stay away before Chi-Chi finds out she is pregnant with Goten, leaving Gohan to care for the boy after Chi-Chi begins name calling the child because he too is a Super Saiya-Jin.
-Gohan juggles caring for Goten with a full time job as a crime fighter and as a high school student.
+Goku chooses to stay away before Chi-Chi finds out she is pregnant with Goten, leaving Gohan to care for the boy after Chi-Chi begins name-calling the child because he too is a Super Saiya-Jin.
+Gohan juggles caring for Goten with a full-time job as a crime fighter and as a high school student.

-Gohan only wanted to be a scholar, but every time he goes to reach for that goal, his little hand is smacked by everyone except his mother.
+Gohan only wanted to be a scholar, but every time he goes to reach that goal, his little hand is smacked by everyone except his mother.
 He is told how "wrong" it is to try to get an education, he is mocked by the people who should be supporting him because he isn't doing enough in their eyes, despite saving the actual Earth.

-Many young Black men can relate to Gohan, because in America, they are treated as adults while they are still in kindergarten.
+Many young Black men can relate to Gohan because, in America, they are treated as adults while they are still in kindergarten.
 Police officers treat Black children with the same force as they would Brock Lesnar, and adults expect more out of them at an earlier age than their peers.